Our role

 We’re looking for someone who has:

-• Demonstrated experience in a similar role including animal welfare operations and/or animal welfare policy.
+• Demonstrated experience in animal welfare and a strong commitment to advancing animal welfare outcomes.

-• A proven interest in animal welfare and commitment to the objectives and policies of the RSPCA and alignment to our values and principles.
+• A demonstrated interest in animal welfare and commitment to the objectives, policies, values and principles of RSPCA Australia.

 • At least two years’ experience in preparing and undertaking scientific investigation and analysis.

-• The enthusiasm and confidence to represent the RSPCA publicly at a national level in the media, in presentations, and on working groups.
+• Well-developed skills in interpersonal communication, an ability to manage diverse stakeholder views and to represent RSPCA Australia publicly at a national level in the media, presentations, and working groups.

 • Well-developed research and analytical skills.

-• The ability to plan and prioritise a varied workload and meet fixed deadlines.
+• A proven ability to manage a varied workload, including planning and prioritising workto meet fixed and internally set deadlines.

-• The ability to work independently and collaboratively and to react quickly to a range of different demands.
+The ability to work both independently and collaboratively, and to respond effectively to a range of competing demands.

 Why Join Us?